huzxaifa/quote-generator-web-app/assignment-2/README.markdown

 ## Notes

-- **MyMemory API Limits**: Free tier limits to 50,000 characters/day with an API key.
-Register at mymemory.translated.net.
 - **MongoDB Atlas**: Ensure IP is whitelisted in `Network Access`.
 Use `readWrite` permissions for the database user.
 - **Supabase**: Ensure `anon` key has insert permissions for the `summaries` table if RLS is enabled.
 - **Text Extraction**: Full text is extracted using Cheerio.
 Adjust selectors in `server/index.js` if blog content isn’t captured correctly.